Best Christmas Markets in Strasbourg, France 2025 Guide

 Carry-on versus check-in luggage tips

-It’s no secret that Strasbourg, France is known for its festive Christmas markets.
-In fact, this charming city transforms into a magical winter wonderland during the holiday season, with numerous markets popping up throughout its winding streets.
+It’s no secret that Strasbourg, France, is known for its festive Christmas markets.
+This charming city transforms into a magical winter wonderland during the holiday season, with numerous markets popping up throughout its winding streets.

 With over a dozen markets to choose from, it’s safe to say that Strasbourg offers something for everyone.
 So grab a warm coat and get ready to experience the sights, sounds, and smells of one of Europe’s most beloved Christmas destinations.